epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-02-first-screen.md

             var container = new SimpleIoc();
             container.Register(() => new UserProfileViewModel());

-            ViewModelProvider.SetFactory(new DependencyProviderViewModelFactory(container));
+            LifecycleViewModelProvider.SetFactory(
+                new DefaultLifecycleViewModelFactory(container));
         }
     }
 }

 ```

-We see this ``UserProfileActivity`` has uncommon base class, FlexiMvvm's ``BindableAppCompatActivity`` which has got our View Model as the type parameter.
-Doing this, we indirectly link our View with its View Model.
-And by overriding ``Bind()`` method, we are able to define all required Data Bindings between the User Interface and the observable Data.
+We see this ``MainActivity`` has the FlexiMvvm's ``BindableAppCompatActivity`` base class which has got our ``UserProfileViewModel`` as the type parameter.
+Doing this, we indirectly link our View with its View Model (so MVVM is engaged here).

-> Later a better way will be demostrated with code-generated ``ViewHolder``s, without the need to inflate each user control and preserve in a private field.
+And by overriding the ``Bind()`` method, we are able to define all the required Data Bindings between the User Interface and the observable Data.

 FlexiMvvm provides a wide range of default Data Bindings to iOS and Android standard controls.
 Custom Data Binding is possible as well.